bifravst/bifravst/docs/firmware/Protocol.rst

 MQTT as transport protocol
 **************************

-Bifravst uses MQTT to connect the device to the cloud provider.
+The *Asset Tracker Cloud Example* uses MQTT to connect the device to the cloud provider.

 The MQTT client ID defaults to the IMEI of the device.

 JSON as a data format
 *********************

-Bifravst uses JSON to represent all transferred data.
+The *Asset Tracker Cloud Example* uses JSON to represent all transferred data.
 If offers very good support in tooling and is human readable.
 Especially during development its verbosity is valuable.